JasselD/JasselNotes/DSA revision/*Sample questions.md

 - What is the max number of node a binary tree can have if the trees height is n ?

 - What is the max number of leaves a balanced binary tree can have if the trees height is n ?

+- How many edge does it need to build a tree that has n nodes ?